-Flagler College, FL (Henry Flagler’s “chick on the side” found herself imprisoned in rooms in the Flagler Hotel to keep her away from the knowledge of Mrs. Flagler.
+Flagler College, FL (Henry Flagler’s “chick on the side” found herself imprisoned in rooms in the Flagler Hotel to keep her away from Mrs. Flagler.
 She went over the mental waterfall and killed herself in these rooms).

-Country House, IL (The pretty blonde woman got involved with the married bartender which ended in a fight that broke up the affair.
-During the late ’50s, the bartender working at The Country House was having an affair with pretty blonde woman, in her late twenties, who was a frequent patron of the roadhouse.
-One evening, she came into the bar with her small daughter in tow, to visit with her lover, tending the bar customers.
+Country House, IL (During the late ’50s, a bartender at The Country House was having an affair with pretty blonde woman, in her late twenties, who was a frequent patron.
+One evening, she came into the bar with her small daughter in tow, to visit with her lover.
 Unfortunately, they got into a fight that ended the relationship).

-Emotional Break-ups; forced or voluntary can sometimes not end well, and can cause hauntings.
+Emotional break-ups, forced or voluntary, can cause hauntings.

 Union Station, Ogden, UT (When her jerky ex-fiancee threw her engagement ring on the tracks, she dove after it and was run over by a train).

-Westover Plantation House, VA (When a daughter was forbidden to marry at 17 to a Englishman who she thought was her beloved, she never got over it though she went forward with her life, staying celebrate.
-She is still there, being mistress of the estate, still mourning her loss while keeping her chin up).
+Westover Plantation House, VA (When a daughter was forbidden to marry at 17 to an Englishman who she thought was her beloved, she never got over it though she went forward with her life, staying celibate.
+She is still there, a spectral mistress of the estate, still mourning her loss while keeping her chin up).

-Anchuca Mansion, MS (A daughter of a Plantation owner, Archie fell in love with the plantation overseer’s son.
-She was forbidden to marry him, and is still angry about it).
+Anchuca Mansion, MS (The daughter of a plantation owner, Archie fell in love with the plantation overseer’s son.
+She was forbidden to marry him, and is still angry about it in the afterlife).

-Country House, IL (This emotional heated break-up greatly upset the young woman.
-Perhaps the blonde woman found herself pregnant.
+Country House, IL (An emotionally heated break-up greatly upset a young blonde woman.
+Perhaps she found herself pregnant.
 She asked the bartender to watch her child for a little while.
 When he refused, she left with her child, and proceeded to kill herself by wrapping her car around a tree near the roadside.
 Luckily, her daughter survived!).

-Spirits of people who kill themselves because of a broken heart sometimes like to resider near a favorite structure or actually inside it where they did the deed.
+Spirits of people who kill themselves over a broken heart sometimes reside at or near where they did the deed.

-Palace Hotel, Washington (The Lady in Blue while alive thought that one of her clients was going to marry her, but he changed his mind.
-She is still there).
+Palace Hotel, WA (The Lady in Blue while alive thought that one of her clients was going to marry her, but he changed his mind.
+She is still there in spirit form).

-Hotel Adolphus, TX (A Bride betrayed at the altar hung herself on the railing, of the staircase in the hotel.
-She is an unhappy spirit in the hotel where she was supposed to be married).
+Hotel Adolphus, TX (A bride betrayed at the altar hung herself on the railing of the staircase in the hotel.
+She remains an unhappy spirit in the hotel where she was supposed to be married).

-17 Hundred 90 Restaurant and Inn, GA (A young maid who was seduced by a sailor and then abandoned in a pregnant state.
-She is still there).
+17 Hundred 90 Restaurant and Inn, GA (A young maid was seduced by a sailor and then abandoned in a pregnant state.
+Her spirit is still there).

-Country House, IL (Perhaps the blonde woman found herself pregnant. or, perhaps she caught him with another woman, or for some other reason he called off the affair).
+Country House, IL (Perhaps the blonde woman found herself pregnant.
+Or, perhaps she caught her lover with another woman, or for some other reason he called off the affair).

-People who have a favorite good-times place while alive, sometimes like to visit or reside there as spirits, and throw spectral parties.
-All four of the places listed below were Speakeasies combined with Brothels.
+People who have a favorite good-times place in life, sometimes like to visit or reside there as spirits, and throw spectral parties.
+All four of the places listed below were Speakeasies and Brothels.

-Baraboo Inn, WI (Spirits here have thoroughly enjoyed themselves here in the downstairs when the restaurant and bar were closed, much to the annoyance of the tenants on the second floor, right above the first floor).
+Baraboo Inn, WI (Spirits here have thoroughly enjoyed themselves downstairs when the restaurant and bar are closed, much to the annoyance of tenants on the second floor).

 The Broadway, Chicago, IL (Spirits have long had their parties here, after the theatre is closed for the evening).